The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

       - title: 9,000+ trademarks registered
       - title: International trademarks available
   - _bookshop_name: cta/ctaDefault
-    title: <p>Why The <em>TradeMark</em> Factory?</p>
+    title: <p>Why <em>Choose</em> Us?</p>
     content: >-
       <p>Unlike other online trademark services, we don't leave your application
       to automated systems.
-Every single trademark application - whether for Australian or international protection - is <strong>carefully reviewed and filed by a qualified legal expert</strong>.</p><p>If we identify any potential issues with your trademark - such as identical conflicting marks, missing classifications, or registrability concerns - <strong>we'll flag them for you before we proceed</strong>.
-That way, you can make informed decisions and avoid unnecessary complications down the track.</p><p>And we do this at <strong>no extra cost</strong>.
-It's all part of our commitment to providing professional, transparent, and affordable trademark registration services - both in <strong>Australia and globally</strong>.</p>
+At The TradeMark Factory, every single trademark application - whether for Australian or international protection - is carefully reviewed and filed by our<strong> qualified legal experts</strong>.</p><p>If we identify any potential issues with your trademark - such as identical conflicting marks, missing classifications, or registrability concerns - <strong>we'll flag them for you before we proceed</strong>.
+That way, you can make informed decisions and avoid unnecessary complications down the track.</p><p>And we do this at
+      <strong>no extra cost</strong>.
+It's all part of our commitment to
+      providing professional, transparent, and affordable trademark registration services - both in <strong>Australia and globally</strong>.</p>
     button:
       title_button: Got A question?
 Contact us now
       url: /contact/
   - _bookshop_name: cards/steps
-    title: >-
-      <p>You can <a href="https://ttmf.com.au/application/search" title="Apply
-      Now" target="_blank" rel="noopener"><em>Apply</em></a> online in 4 easy
-      steps</p>
+    title: <p>File <em>Instantly</em> with Our Online Application Form</p>
     steps:
       - title_step: Enter your trademark (word or image)
         image: /upload/img-step1.svg